Holographic Cosmology at Finite Time: Cosmological Correlators from the Bulk Propagator

 \textbf{With bulk counterterm}

 Equations \eqref{eqn:cosmocorr1}--\eqref{eqn:cosmocorr3} give us the Gaussian contribution to the Bunch-Davies vacuum state in the regime of small graviton fluctuations (without counterterm):

 Our results match what we obtained in Section \ref{sec:FreeGravitondS}.
-As for the scalar case, the \emph{bulk counterterms} ensure that the cosmological correlators are finite at the boundary and have no dependence on $\eta$.
+As for the scalar case, the \emph{bulk counterterms} ensure that the cosmological correlators are finite at the boundary and that the $\langle\Pi^{ab}\Pi^{cd}\rangle$ have no dependence on $\eta$.
+See the end of Section~\ref{sec:ScalarCorrelator} for more details.

 [2]